hbctraining/variant_analysis/lessons/09_variant_annotation.md

 [SnpEff](http://pcingola.github.io/SnpEff/) uses transcriptome annotations to predict the functional impacts of mutations in a VCF file and will modify the INFO file of the VCF file to carry the predicted functional impacts.

-### Databases
+### Searching for SnpEff Databases

-Thie first step in annotating your VCF file is finding the appropriate SnpEff database to use so that the annotations are consistent with your version of the reference genome.
-These databases hold the gene model information that is critical for annotating a variant. `SnpEff` has tens of thousands of genome databases pre-built that you can use and they represent many publicly availible genomes.
-In the rare case that your genome is not represented, you can build one to use by following the instructions [here](http://pcingola.github.io/SnpEff/se_build_db/).
-However, unless you are working with a rare organism or an unpublished reference genome, it is highly unlikely that you will need to build the database yourself.
-To see if your genome of interest is in the `SnpEff` database, we first need to load the the `SnpEff` module:
+The first step in annotating your VCF file is finding the appropriate SnpEff database to use so that the annotations are consistent with your version of the reference genome.
+These databases hold the gene model information that is critical for annotating variants.
+There are two paths getting a SnpEff database for your analysis:

+- `SnpEff` has tens of thousands of genome databases pre-built that you can use and they represent many publicly availible genomes. **We will be using a pre-built database.**
+- In the rare case that your genome is not represented, you can build one to use by following the instructions [here](http://pcingola.github.io/SnpEff/se_build_db/).
+Unless you are working with a rare organism or an unpublished reference genome, it is highly unlikely that you will need to build the database yourself.

+To see if your genome of interest is in the `SnpEff` database, we first need to load the `SnpEff` module:

 ```
 module load snpEff/4.3g
 ```

-Now that you had loaded the `SnpEff` module, you can use the following command to display all of the currently availible genomes and pipe them into a `less` buffer page:
+With the `SnpEff` module loaded, let's use the following command to browse all of the currently availible genomes:

 ```
 java -jar $SNPEFF/snpEff.jar databases | less
 ```

 The first column is the database name and the second column in the `Genus_species` for the organism.
-There is also a link to where the database can be downloaded at but it can mostly be ignored as SnpEff will download it if it needs it automatically.
+There is also a database download link where the database can be downloaded at but this can be ignored as SnpEff will automatically download the database if needed.
 As you can see there are tens of thousands of these pre-built genomes.
 So let's exit the `less` buffer page and see which GRCh databases are availible:

 ```
 java -jar $SNPEFF/snpEff.jar databases | grep "GRCh"